Symplectic log Kodaira dimension $-\infty$, affine-ruledness and unicuspidal rational curves: Symplectic divisors in dimension 4

 The inverse procedure of the symplectic blowup construction yields the symplectic blowdown operation.
 Note that the $\omega$-orthogonality is preserved under blowdown.
 This is obvious for exterior, non-toric and half-toric blowdown.
 For toric blowdown, we can apply \cite[Proposition 3.5]{Symingtonblowdown} to identify a neighborhood of the exceptional sphere with the toric model, where the blowdown can be viewed as adding a corner to the moment polygon and the preimage of two edges under the moment map must intersect orthogonally.
-An important observation, which we will frequently rely on later, is that all four types of blowdowns (exterior/toric/non-toric/half-toric) preserve the condition $\omega\cdot(K+[D])<0$.
+An important observation, which we will frequently rely on later, is that half-toric and exterior blowdowns decrease the pairing $[\omega]\cdot(K_{\omega}+[D])$ by $\omega(E)$, where $E$ is the exceptional class for blowdown; while non-toric and toric blowdown leave this paring unchanged.
+Consequently, all these four types of blowdowns will preserve the condition $[\omega]\cdot(K_{\omega}+[D])<0$.

 Finally, we can compare symplectic blowup of divisors with the model of almost complex blowup, analogous to the absolute case.
 Let $J$ be an $\omega$-compatible almost complex structure which is integrable in $I(B(\delta))$.
 If the symplectic embedding $I$ is also holomorphic with respect to $J$, then we can take the almost complex blowup $(\overline{X},\overline{J})$ by replacing $I(0)$ by $\CC\PP^1$ and the total transform $\overline{D}\subseteq\overline{X}$ of $D$ under the projection $p:\overline{X}\rightarrow X$.
 As described in \cite[Theorem 7.1.21]{MSintro}, there is a symplectic form $\overline{\omega}$ compatible with $\overline{J}$ such that $(\overline{X},\overline{\omega})$ is symplectomorphic to $(\tilde{X},\tilde{\omega})$ obtained by the symplectic construction.
 If $\tilde{D}\subseteq (\tilde{X},\tilde{\omega})$ is the total transform of $D$ in the symplectic blowup model, this symplectomorphism will naturally map $\overline{D}$ to $\tilde{D}$ by its construction.
 In particular, we have the following corollary.